foamycastle/uuid/README.md

 # uuid
  Oh, fantastic!
 Yet another class to generate uuids that are fully compliant with RFC4122.
  We need another one of these php libraries like we need a hangnail but here's my roll.
- It's pretty basic because I'm a relatively new developer so this library is probably riddled with errors and farts.
+ It's pretty basic because I'm a relatively new developer so this library is probably ~~riddled with errors and farts~~ a totally solid library.

 ## Usage